-Work plan and outputs: The proposal should include a brief summary of the key timeline/milestones for the study, as well as clear description of how the study will meet reporting and other grantee requirements as per Grant Information and Administration Section below.
+Work plan and outputs.
+The proposal should include a brief summary of the key timeline/milestones for the study, as well as clear description of how the study will meet reporting and other grantee requirements as per Grant Information and Administration Section below.
+Note the period of performance for grantees under this call is June 1, 2017 - May 31, 2018.

-Team Description: This section should list the members of the research team, and briefly describe the research team's capacity for success in accomplishing the research objectives.
-Any statements made here should be directly linked to team members' Curriculum Vitae provided in the Appendix.
+Team Description.
+This section should list the members of the research team, and briefly describe the research team's capacity for success in accomplishing the research objectives.
+Eligible research projects must be led by or partnered with Global South researchers.

-References: Include a list of references for any works cited in previous sections.
+References.
+Include a list of references for any works cited in previous sections.

-Appendices:
+Appendices.